harrycwa127/vuejs_learning2/README.md

 # vuejs_learning

-this Vue project built using Vite, including routing, Pinia and Composition APIs.
+this Vue project built using Vite, including Pinia and Composition APIs.

 ## Project setup